MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-azure-03.md

 > The **ObjectDetectionManager (script)** directly uploads taken images into the Custom Vision service.
 As an alternative the custom vision API accepts URLs to the images, as an exercise you can modify the **ObjectDetectionManager (script)** to upload the images to a Blob storage instead.

 ## Detect objects

+Before detecting the objects we have to change the Api key present in  **ObjectDetectionManager (script)** under project settings that already assign with custom vision key.

+Find and locate the custom vision resource in Azure portal.There click on *Keys and Endpoint* to retrieve the Api key and replace with old Api key under project settings.

 You can now put the trained model to the test, run the application and from the *main menu* click on **Search Object** and type the name of the **Tracked Object** in question.
 The **Object Card** will appear and click on the **Custom Vision** button.
 From here the **ObjectDetectionManager** will start taking image captures in the background from the camera and the progress will be indicated on the menu.
 Point the camera to the object you used to train the model and you will see that after a short while it will detect the object.